 M – Measurable: Are you able to assess your progress?

-- Establish a criteria for measuring progress toward the attainment of each goal you set.
+• Establish a criterion for measuring progress toward the attainment of each goal you set.
 Think of Weight Watchers and how they have you weigh in each week.

 A – Attainable: Is your goal within your reach given your current situation?

-R – Relevant: Is your goal relevant towards your purpose in life?
+R – Relevant: Is your goal relevant to your purpose in life?

-- Does your dream represent an objective toward which you are willing and able to work to achieve?
+• Does your dream represent an object of which you are willing and able to work to achieve?
 No matter what obstacles come up?